odoo/documentation/website/optimize/seo.rst

  }
 ================================= =============================================

-**Concatenated:** every module or library you might use in Odoo has its own set of CSS, Less or Sass files (eCommerce, blog, theme, etc.) Having several CSS files is great for the modularity, but not good for the performance because most browsers can only perform 6 requests in
+**Concatenated:** every module or library you might use in Twenty20 has its own set of CSS, Less or Sass files (eCommerce, blog, theme, etc.) Having several CSS files is great for the modularity, but not good for the performance because most browsers can only perform 6 requests in